jeffreykegler/old_kollos/notes/misc/leo2.md

 you add it.
 Marpa,
-once it finishes each Earley set, creates an index to it, and this phase is a great opportunity for adding the Leo items -- they essentially come at no additional overhead.
+once it finishes each Earley set, creates an index to it by postdot symbol, and this phase is a great opportunity for adding the Leo items -- they essentially come at no additional overhead.

 An additional optimization is useful.
-Leo's 1991 adds Leo items for all rules, even those for symbols which are never part of a right recursion.
+Leo's 1991 adds Leo items for some rules whose postdot symbols which are never part of a right recursion.
+In the absence of a right recursion, the payoff for a Leo item is always low -- it is bounded by a constant which depends on the grammar.
 Marpa analyzes the grammar, and only adds
 Leo items for right-recursive symbols.